Last Updated on November 24, 2022 by ashley.davis

 - Are there regular short or long trips available for the residents?

-Three major factors determine the expense of independent living:
+Three major factors determine the expenses of independent living:

 - The location